-02 1 One mark for workin ng.
+02 1 One mark for workir ng.
 One mark for answer.
-2 Median = 6 3.9 AO4 - 2 m arks · 02 2 Credit any reasonab ole suggestion.
-1 and/or data a provided ake reference to figure 5 through using country name(s) d, eg satisfaction score of just 5.5 because it is poorer than the other coun tries (1) · social care The more economically developed north-west European countries have better social care provision hence their higher scores (1) In Germany people ae well off so can buy material goods giving them a higher score (1) AO3 - 1 m ıark 02 3 Credit one reason o only, there is no requirement to use the figure.
-1 ~ They should show an awareness of how social measures, especially something as difficult to define as 'life satisfaction', can be misleading eg Social m neasures are not as reliable as 'hard' data such as GNI (1) tisfaction' tion will va is a difficult thing to measure and different people's idea of arv (1) 0-10 so people may just score themselves in the middle No credit for other than I answers regarding the unreliability of single measures AO2 = 1 m ıark 02 4 Level Marks Description 4 2 3-4 AO2 - Shows clear understanding of the process of (Clear) development and the concept of the DTM.
+2 Median = 6 6.9 AO4 - 2 m arks 17.01 2111 idino 02 2 Credit any reasonab ole suggestion.
+1 and/or data a provided ake reference to figure 5 through using country name(s) d, eg satisfaction score of just 5.5 because it is poorer than the other coun tries (1) · social care provision cally developed north-west European countries have better in hence their higher scores (1) are well off so can buy material goods giving them a higher AO3 - 1 m ark 02 3 Credit one resenn only, there is no requirement to use the figure.
+1 02 3 In awareness of how social measures, especially It to define as 'life satisfaction', can be misleading eg Social n neasures are not as reliable as 'hard' data such as GNI (1) isfaction' tion will v is a difficult thing to measure and different people's idea of The scale is only 0-10 so people may just score themselves in the middle No credit for other than I answers regarding the unreliability of single measures AO2 = 1 m ark 02 4 Level Morks Description 4 02 4 2 Marks 3-4 Description AO2 - Shows clear understanding of the process of 4 (Clear) development and the concept of the DTM.
 AO3 - Uses Figure 6 effectively and offers development to clearly evaluate the links between the DTM and levels of development.
-1-2 AO2 - Shows limited understanding of the process of development and the concept of the DTM.
-(Basis) AO3 - use Figure 6 OR own knowledge to begin to simply evaluate the links between the DTM and levels 0 of development.
-No relevant content Indicative • Level 2 will provide reasoning that connects the processes of cial development. s will provide basic reasons or merely assert the connections between economic and social development.
+1 1-2 AO2 - Shows limited understanding of the process of (Basic) development and the concept of the DTM.
+AO3 - use Figure 6 OR own knowledge to begin to simply evaluate the links between the DTM and levels 0 of development.
+No relevant content Indicative content Level 2 answers will provide reasoning that connects the processes of economic and social development. s will provide basic reasons or merely assert the veen economic and social development.